CERTCC/Vultron/docs/process_models/em/index.md

 1. Vulnerability discovery capability is widely distributed across the world, and not all Finders become cooperative Reporters.

-2. Even among otherwise cooperative [CVD]{acronym-label="CVD"
-    acronym-form="singular+short"} Participants, leaks sometimes happen.
+2. Even among otherwise cooperative CVD Participants, leaks sometimes happen.

-3. Adversaries are unconstrained by [CVD]{acronym-label="CVD"
-    acronym-form="singular+short"} in their vulnerability discovery,
-    exploit code development, and use of exploit code in attacks.
+3. Adversaries are unconstrained by CVD in their vulnerability discovery, exploit code development, and use of exploit code in attacks.

-While many leaks are unintentional and due to miscommunication or errors in a Participant's [CVD]{acronym-label="CVD" acronym-form="singular+short"} process, the effect is the same regardless of the cause.
+While many leaks are unintentional and due to miscommunication or errors in a Participant's CVD process, the effect is the same regardless of the cause.
 As a result,

 -   Participants SHOULD be prepared with contingency plans in the event